bbalganjjm/natural_js/docs/implementation/m8-plan.md

   - id: m7
     resource: m7-plan.md
     title: M7 page-container result and fixed Preview task
-    git_blob: a8b9248498b7e96464f02e281984675d715d4149
+    git_blob: 492f57c7d29bd9133d4e818c1115b86c8c906e89
   - id: workflow
     resource: ../governance/repository-workflow.md
     title: Same-task OKF source and verification rules
     git_blob: a8d61fb373b6ade2fc623216378de623324609c8
-generated: { by: codex/gpt-6-sol, at: 2026-09-24T15:49:51Z }
+generated: { by: codex/gpt-6-sol, at: 2026-09-24T18:59:01Z }
 ---

-M8 is a proposed plan, not an authorization to change the public contract or publish a package.
+M8 was approved by the user on 2026-09-25.
+This approval does not authorize a public contract deletion or package publication.
 It turns the implemented M0-M7 framework into a short, executable migration guide and a measured agent workflow before the M9 release gate.[^roadmap][^baseline][^m7]

 # Goal